gbirke/lebenplusplus/src/content/posts/2016-09-13-blog-reboot.md

 The design is a stand-in until I have the time to do something better.
 Judging by the post frequency that'll be in 2036 ;-)

 Will I write more?
 Probably not.
-Will I enjoy writing more when I do it.
+Will I enjoy writing more when I do it?
 You bet.